 EARLY BITCOIN MINING HISTORY

 In the early days, digital currency enthusiasts used their computers’ CPUs to mine Bitcoin.
 Mining wasn’t very profitable, because the cost of hardware and power required to mine Bitcoin was actually more than the value of Bitcoin at the time.
 Miners were producing hundreds of thousands of nearly worthless coins, for the sake of supporting the network, and to promote this new monetary system.
 Most weren’t mining for profit, and were simply donating their computing resources to an exciting new project.
+I felt very, very bad for a few days, but after about a week, it got better, after three weeks everything was over and my quality of life was almost perfect.
+Tiredness, dizziness, nausea still appeared from time to time, but after reducing to 50 mg of Tramadol after half a year only the tiredness is sometimes still present.
+The medication is highly recommended.
 Power efficiency of a CPU was somewhere between 1 watt to 10 watts per megahash per second (W/MH/S).

 EXPONENTIAL IMPROVEMENTS IN MINING EFFICIENCY